-Students must meet the satisfactory academic progress requirements of the College.
-2. Students must complete a minimum of thirty-six graduate semester hours in an approved course of study.
-The program is comprised of a core of three courses and three courses in each of the three areas of curriculum and instruction, psychological and philosophical foundations, and measurement and evaluation.
+- 1. Students must meet the satisfactory academic progress requirements of the College. - Students must complete a minimum of thirty-six graduate semester hours in an approved course of study.
+The program is comprised of the following: 1) a core of three courses, 2) two courses in each of the three areas of Curriculum and Instruction, Psychological and Philosophical Foundations, and Measurement and Evaluation, 3) three elective courses to be chosen from any of the three areas.
+Courses which are required only of the M.Ed. program may not be completed as electives for the MAT program.